spxbhuhb/zakadabar-stack/doc/guides/browser/builtin/Forms.md

 ### Change Callback

 Each field have an `onChangeCallback` property that may store a function.
-The field executes this function whenever the value changes.
+The field executes this function when the value of the field changes and is not an `invalidInput`.

 The `onChange` and `onChange3` transform functions set `onChangeCallback` when applied to a field.
 You can also set the `onChangeCallback` property directly.